Singing Materials: Initial experiments in applying sonification to phonon spectra: Introduction

 The phonon spectrum of a material depends on both its atomic structure (the positions of atoms) and its chemistry (the chemical species).
 As a result, phonon spectra act as a vibrational fingerprint for materials.
 They can be measured experimentally using techniques such as Raman and infrared (IR) spectroscopy, and can also be predicted computationally using methods from quantum chemistry.
-While phonon spectra themselves do not evolve in time in equilibrium, they do change with variations in temperature or pressure, and can vary spatially due to nanostructuring, interfaces, or atomic-scale defects.
-Experimental methods such as micro-Raman spectroscopy can be used to probe such spatial variations \cite{Ledinsky2015}.
+Phonon spectra change with variations in temperature or pressure, and can vary spatially due to nanostructuring, interfaces, or atomic-scale defects.
+Experimental techniques such as micro-Raman spectroscopy can probe these spatial variations through changes in the Raman-active modes \cite{Ledinsky2015}.
 Furthermore, advances in high-throughput computation have recently made it possible to calculate the phonon spectra for thousands of materials, and several open databases now provide access to this data \cite{Jain2013,Petretto2018}.
 The scale, complexity, and wide availability of phonon data suggests that sonification could provide a useful complementary approach for the atomic-scale analysis of material behaviour.

-The aim of this paper is to investigate how sonification might be applied to phonon spectra in order to create representations that are both informative and comfortable to listen to.
+This paper investigates how sonification can be applied to phonon spectra to create representations that are both informative and comfortable to listen to.
 We focus on the phonon density-of-states data (introduced in Section \ref{sec:dos}), as this is widely calculated and a large amount of openly available datasets already exists.
 The primary audience for these sonifications are researchers working in physics and materials science, with limited or no prior knowledge of sonification.
-The sonifications are implemented in \texttt{SingingMaterials}, which is based on the open-source Sonification Toolkit \texttt{Strauss}, here applied to materials science data for the first time \cite{SingingMaterials,Trayford2023,Trayford2025}.
-This work is intended as a pilot study demonstrating the potential for sonification within materials research, and as an invitation to the broader materials modelling community to explore these techniques.
+The sonifications are implemented in \texttt{SingingMaterials}, which is based on the open-source Sonification Toolkit \texttt{Strauss} \cite{SingingMaterials,Trayford2023,Trayford2025}. \texttt{Strauss} has previously been applied to datasets in astrophysics; this is, to our knowledge, the first application beyond this field for use in a research context.
+The work presented here is intended as a pilot study demonstrating the potential of sonification in materials research, and as an invitation to the broader materials modelling community to explore these techniques.